Arts & Life

 Unite 150 concert has been cancelled.
 Plans are underway to hold the concert in the summer of 2021.

 Vision Quest Conference and Trade Show: Cancelled for 2020.

 Winnipeg Comedy Festival: Rescheduled for Aug.
 23 to 29.

 Winnipeg Folk Festival: Cancelled.
 Refunds will be made available to those who have already purchased festival passes, but those people will be asked to instead donate the ticket price to the festival and receive a charitable donation tax receipt.

-Winnipeg Pride 2020 has been postponed.
-The annual event is now being held Sept.
+Winnipeg Pride 2020 Postponed.
+The annual event is now being held digitally Sept.
 4 to 13.

 Winnipeg Fringe Festival: Cancelled.